Summer camp in brief

 One of the aims with GayCamp is to promote sexual health among men who have sex with men (MSM).
 We do this by giving seminars about HIV and safer sex.
 These seminars are held in English and Swedish.
 By having all participants taking part in these seminars, we get grants from the Swedish Public Health Agency and can thereby hold down the camp fee and offer seats at a reduced price.
 Taking part in these seminars is therefore mandatory.

 For GayCamp it is important that everyone feels safe at the camp.
 As in society in general, you are expected to treat others with respect and sensitivity to their personal boundaries and integrity.
 For instance, this applies to taking photos and close encounters.
+We also ask that you ask people in photos for permission before posting photos or videos to social media..

 A whole week